Moret00/RAFT-Algorithm-Demo/RAFT-Algorithm.md

 In **conclusion**, RAFT ensures that a distributed system remains consistent and resilient despite failures.
 By using a consensus protocol to agree on a sequence of operations and managing leadership transitions and log replication, RAFT enables a reliable and fault-tolerant system.
 This design ensures that even in the face of server failures or network issues, the system can continue to operate correctly and provide consistent results across all servers.

+A detailed explanation of the code, including class-by-class descriptions, can be found [here]().

 ---